websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md

 Re-index your search and spell check indexes.
 Both of these re-index actions are carried out from the Index Actions tab of Control Panel &rarr; Configuration &rarr; Search.

-Re-index the [Workflow Metrics](../../../process-automation/workflow/user-guide/using-workflow-metrics.md) indexes from the Workflow Metrics Settings window:
+(On DXP 7.3) Re-index the [Workflow Metrics](../../../process-automation/workflow/user-guide/using-workflow-metrics.md) indexes from the Workflow Metrics Settings window:

 1. From the Applications Menu (![Applications Menu](../../../images/icon-applications-menu.png)) navigate to Applications &rarr; Workflow Metrics.